aib8/overeasy-topup/README.md

 # overeasy-topup
-This is a set of UNIX shell scripts to perform correction of EPI MRI data geometric distortion occuring in slice-encoding direction.
+This is a UNIX shell script to perform correction of EPI MRI data geometric distortion occuring in slice-encoding direction.
-It requires input datasets acuired with the opposite slice gradient encoding polarities which are used to calculate voxel shift map.
+It requires input datasets acuired with two opposite slice gradient encoding polarities which are used to calculate a voxel shift map.
-This voxel shift map can be applied to distortion correct the same dataset or a corresponding one passed as the two additional input volumes.
+This voxel shift map can be applied to distortion correct the same datasets or a pair of different but *matched* datasets.
+The *matched* datasets also with two slice-encoding polarities have to be spatially aligned with the original dataset.

 The script requires:
 - FSL 6.0 (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki)